-Born from an unsuccessful attempt to make candy to hand out on halloween, comes not just apple cider ice cream but a caramelized version.
-My approach to sweets and baked good is always - if you can make it at home, then do so.
-Usually this works, but trying to make hard caramels for the first time proved a little more challenging than I expected.
-The first recipe I used, no matter how strictly I adhered to all instructions, refused to be a candy.
-I turned to a more reliable source, smittenkitchen who has a recipe for apple cider caramels which sounded just perfect for an end-of-october treat.
-But, full of anxiety to make sure this one worked, I hastily took it off the heat too quickly and because of this it would not set into candy.
-I waited a day to see if it would harden but once it was clear it wasn’t going to happen I poured it into a mason jar and stuck it in the fridge.
-For the next couple of days, every time I opened the fridge there it stared at me, reminding me of my failure but also waiting to be put to use.
-But then, it occurred to me that in its sauce-like consistency it could turn into a fab ice cream…
+But, full of anxiety to make sure this one worked, I hastily took it off the heat too quickly and it refused to set.
+I waited a day to see if it would harden but once it was clear it wasn’t going to happen, I poured it into a mason jar and stuck it in the fridge.
+For the next couple of days, every time I opened the fridge there it stared at me, reminding me of my failure but churning (see what I did there? lol) out ideas for how I could put it to use.
+It occurred to me that in its sauce-like consistency it could turn into a fab ice cream.

 Apple Cider Caramel Ice Cream